1. The information we collect

 We may also collect your personal information from joint account holder(s) or third parties including public sources, your adviser(s), employer (or its affiliates), agents, introducers, referrers, brokers, our related companies and service providers (including credit reporting bodies, fraud and financial crime information exchanges and other information service providers).

-We use personal information about you for the purpose for which it was provided to us, including to:
+We collect, hold, use and disclose personal information about you for the purpose for which it was provided to us, including for the purposes of:

-- Administer and manage our products and services (including monitoring, auditing, and evaluating those products and services)
+- Administering and managing our products and services (including monitoring, auditing, and evaluating those products and services).

-- Develop scores, risk assessments and related analytical tools
+- Developing scores, risk assessments and related analytical tools.

-- Communicate with you and deal with or investigate any complaints or enquiries.
+- Communicating with you and deal with or investigate any complaints or enquiries.

 We may also:

 - Anonymise your data for our own purposes including market research and new product development

 - Use personal information about you for the prevention and mitigation of fraud and other financial crimes

 - Use or permit our affiliates to use your personal information for related purposes to the extent that it is lawful to do so without your express permission.
 For example, we may from time to time use your personal information to inform you or your employer of investment opportunities or to provide information about products and services which we expect may be of interest to you.
 However, if you don’t want to receive such communications you can tell us by using any of the methods listed below.